Kopano-dev/konnect/README.md

 ## Running Konnect

-Konnect can provide user login with Kopano Groupware Core as backend, use a cookie aware web login area which supports the ?continue parameter, or also can directly connect to a LDAP server.
+Konnect can provide user login with Kopano Groupware Storage server as backend, use a cookie aware web login area which supports the ?continue parameter, or also can directly connect to a LDAP server.

 All backends require certain general parameters to be present.
 Create a RSA key-pair file with `openssl genpkey -algorithm RSA -out private-key.pem -pkeyopt rsa_keygen_bits:4096`